 Trades Hall commends Putting the Justice in Just Transition to all who have an interest in building a sustainable, prosperous and just Gippsland, Victoria and Australia.
 We ask that you join with us in making it happen.

-Luke Hilakari, Secretary, Victorian Trades Hall Council November 2019 one that focuses on ensuring that people can maintain their quality of life and have good union jobs to go to.
+Luke Hilakari, Secretary, Victorian Trades Hall Council November 2019

 TRANSITIONS AND INEQUALITY